Helpful tips to save energy

 4. This saving includes all appliances, consumer electronics, lights and chargers that have been left on standby mode or have been left on and not in use.

-5. Based on filling a 10-litre washing up bowl compared with a 12.65 litre/min kitchen tap at 50% of its full flow.
+5. Based on filling a 10-litre washing up bowl with a kitchen tap at half of its full flow - this means the water flow is a moderate, steady stream but not full blast.

-6. Based on a average shower flow rate of 9.82 litres a minute used 0.75 times per person per day in a 2.4 person household.
+6. Based on an average shower flow rate of 9.82 litres a minute used 0.75 times per person per day in an average household.

-7. Assumes that a household replaces a 9.82 litre a minute shower head with a 7.7 litre a minute shower head.
+7. Assumes that a household replaces a shower head that uses 9.82 litres of water a minute, compared with a shower head that uses 7.7 litres of water a minute.

 8. A full set of heating controls includes a programmer, thermostatic radiator valves and a room thermostat.
 This saving assumes the heating system previously had no controls and after installation all new controls are fully used and correctly set.